 Money and Mental Health is a registered charity, no 1166493.
 Our purpose is to advance understanding of mental health, financial capability and the relationship between the two; to achieve this objective including through research, discussion, innovation and the design and testing of new approaches, and by disseminating the useful results of these endeavours.

-The Experts by Experience research panel is core to our work.
+Our Research Community of Experts by Experience is core to our work.

-What will participating in the research panel involve?
+What will participating in the Research Community involve?

 From time to time you may also be asked if you would like to participate in trials of new products or services (e.g. financial management or mental health apps) to evaluate their effectiveness.

 We will invite you to participate in research activities by email on a regular basis.
 You can also log in to our members-only Research Community website, my.moneyandmentalhealth.org, to take part at a time that suits you.

 Participating in the Research Community is completely voluntary.
 Members can choose to stop taking part in a research activity or the Research Community as a whole at any time, without giving a reason.
 Members who choose to leave the Research Community will not be further contacted for research purposes.

 The data you share with us will be stored in a secure archive accessible only by staff of the Money and Mental Health Policy Institute.

 We will never share details of your name, location or contact details, unless you give us specific permission to do so.
 We will anonymise data before processing it for research purposes.
 We will publish aggregated statistics, taking care not to publish anything with a sample size so small that you may be recognised, and anonymised quotes.
 We will take precautions where necessary to reduce the risk that you could be identified from quotes by changing details like names, ages and locations.